-As tempting as it is to just show up at a convenient location and start shooting, you greatly increase your chances of success by planning the shoot in advance.
+As tempting as it is to just show up at a convenient location and start shooting, you greatly increase your chances of success by planning your sunrise or sunset photoshoot in advance.
 The first thing you’ll want to determine is the best location from which to shoot.

 Pick a location that is out of the way of road and foot traffic, where you’re unlikely to be disturbed.
 Go to the location in broad daylight before the shoot, and ensure your view of the horizon will be unobstructed and free of any hazards.

-Lastly, you can pinpoint the perfect time to shoot by using an online tool or smartphone app to determine precise sunrise and sunset times for your exact location.
-Many low-cost (and sometimes free) solutions are out there, including SunSeeker, Daylight Free, and the excellent Photographers Ephemeris to name a few.
+You can also pinpoint the perfect time to shoot with an online tool or smartphone app that will display precise sunrise and sunset times for your location.
+Many low-cost (and sometimes free) solutions are available, including PhotoPills (for Android and iOS), and The Photographer’s Ephemeris (for Android and iOS).

-If you’re familiar with color temperature, you’ll know that there is a slight difference in the appearance of light at sunset versus what you’ll see at sunrise.
-Early morning light tends to be cooler (higher blue) than light in the late evening, which leans toward more warm color castings consisting of orange and red.
+If you’re familiar with color temperature, you’ll know that there is a slight difference in the appearance of light at sunset versus sunrise.
+Early morning light tends to be cooler (higher blue) than light in the late evening, which leans toward warmer color casts consisting of orange and red.

-Since we know there are differing color temperatures at work here, you might need to adjust for this, depending on what feel you’re going for, either through warming or cooling filters, or adjustments in post-production to add or remove warmth into the color profile of the final photograph.
+Since there are different color temperatures at work here, you might need to adjust your photos, depending on the look you’re after.
+You can do this through your camera’s white balance settings, through warming or cooling filters, or via adjustments in post-production – where you’ll need to add or remove warmth to achieve the perfect final photograph.

-Secondly, you’ll want to determine what lens to use for the shot.
-Even though beautiful landscapes can be captured using a 35mm or 50mm focal length (for sensors with a 1.6 crop factor – 56 to 80mm on a full frame system), a wide angle lens is preferred, including any zoom lenses that can capture a length of 25mm and below (40mm on a full frame system).
-If you have a prime lens at these lengths, you will have a better chance of catching an even sharper image.
-Using a wide angle lens will allow you to capture a more vast, sweeping portion of the scene.
+Second, you’ll want to determine the right lens to use for the shoot.
+While beautiful landscapes can be captured using a 50mm to 85mm focal length, a wide-angle lens is preferred, including any zoom lenses that can shoot at 40mm or below.
+If you have a prime lens in the 12mm to 40mm range, you’ll have a better chance of capturing an even sharper image, and using a wide-angle lens will allow you to capture a vast, sweeping portion of the scene.

 Do you own and use screw-on filters for your camera?